peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ### Fonts, Colours, and Text Size

-Qt let's you control the font, colour and size of your text on widgets like QLabel, QPushButton etc, with HTML 4 inline style markup in the call to *setText()* : http://doc.qt.io/qt-4.8/richtext-html-subset.html
+Qt let's you control the font, colour and size of your text on widgets like QLabel, QTextEdit etc, with HTML 4 in-line style markup in the call to *setText()* : http://doc.qt.io/qt-4.8/richtext-html-subset.html

 ![](media/typography.png)